ibm-client-engineering/solution-template-gatsby/README.md

 5. Start developing by running the site locally.

    Navigate into your directory with `cd solution-<solution name>`.

    Install the Gatsby CLI with `brew install gatsby-cli` or `npm install -g gatsby-cli`

    Run `yarn install` to get everything set up.

    Run the site locally with `yarn dev:clean`.

    For more useful scripts, [click here](https://gatsby-theme-carbon.vercel.app/guides/npm-scripts).

 6. Make changes and begin documenting your solution.

-    You can now go to the pages folder and fill out the .mdx files with the required documentaiton for your solution.
+   You can now go to the pages folder and fill out the .mdx files with the required documentation for your solution.

+   Make sure you update the `description` and `date` fields on the .mdx files as you document.
+This is important for the search capability on the site.

    [Click here](https://gatsby-theme-carbon.vercel.app/components/Accordion) to see the various components you can use in the .mdx files.